Nibbl-z/Chromapper-CustomMenuBackgrounds/README.md

 (This plugin only allows .png, .jpg, and .jpeg images.)
 (not tested for macos or linux so hopefully it works there!)
+(this may slow down loading screens a bit)

 # How To Use